 The beautiful listed buildings of the Congress Theatre, Winter Garden and Devonshire Park are much-loved locally as well as being of national architectural importance, and through the Devonshire Quarter scheme they will be fully restored to their former glory.
 Visitors, performers and audiences will enjoy a wealth of improvements being made to these venues which have a combined capacity of more than 3,500 seats.
 The high standard of specialist work being carried out to sensitively enhance and preserve these magnificent buildings will ensure they will be treasured for years to come.

-Under the Devonshire Quarter project, extensive work will reinstate and enhance the stylish interior that was present when it opened in 1963 and replace the old heating system and air conditioning.
+The Devonshire Quarter project was able to provide the Congress Theatre with an extensive refurbishment which reinstated and enhanced the stylish interior that was present when it opened in 1963.
+The old heating system and air conditioning unit was replaced keeping to the demands of modern theatre systems.
 This follows the completion in 2015 of an award-winning scheme to restore and improve the building’s iconic façade as well as make it more energy efficient.

 The Congress Theatre auditorium has had a 1655 seat renovation with new technical and temperature provision and is now open after a major two-year refurbishment.